hdl-util/hdmi/README.md

 |1280x720|19|50Hz|74.25MHz|
 |3840x2160|97, 107|60Hz|594MHz|

-The second clock is a clock 10 times as fast as the pixel clock.
+The second clock is a clock 5 times as fast as the pixel clock.
 Even if your FPGA only has a single PLL, the Altera MegaWizard (or the Xilinx equivalent) should still be able to produce both.
-You can avoid using two different multiplication factors, with the DDRIO feature, which only requires the second clock to be 5 times as fast.

 ### L-PCM Audio Bitrate / Sampling Frequency